zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/run-nb/run-nb.md

     ![](./images/test-data1.png " ")

-## **STEP 3:** Data Understanding
+## **STEP 4**: Data Understanding

-Now, let us understand how the data is distributed in our table to see how many reviews or how many wines in our data set, which wines are greater than 90 points and less than 90 points.
+Now, let us understand how the data is distributed in our table to see how many reviews or how many wines are in our data set, and which wines are greater than 90 points and less than 90 points.

 1. In the wine points ratings distribution, you can see that the lighter shade of blue are less than 90 points and darker shade of the blue are greater than 90 points.

     ![](./images/distribution.png " ")

-2. If you hover over one of the bars in the graph it gives you the actual point and the total number of data that you have.
+2. If you hover over one of the bars in the graph it gives you the actual point value and the total number of records that you have for that value.

-    In this example, when we hover over the 89 points bar we have about 96 records.
+    In this example, when we hover over the 89 points bar we have 96 records.

     ![](./images/hover.png " ")

-    Note that oracle machine notebooks by default uses zepplin graph to show a simple visualization that takes the top 1000 records.
-If the highly computational values are at the bottom of the database oracle machine notebook, the values may quite vary when compared to the accurate results.
+    Note that Oracle machine notebooks by default uses Zepplin graph to show a simple visualization that takes the top 1000 records.
+If the highly computational values are at the bottom of the database oracle machine notebook, the values may vary when compared to the actual results.

 3. Explore the data based on top 10 countries and display the count of wines.
-Note that US is leading followed by France and so on.
+Note that the U.S. is leading, followed by France and so on.

     ![](./images/country.png " ")

-4. Apache zepplin notebook allows six different types of graphs - table, bar chart, pie chart, area chart, line chart and scatter chartto visualize.
+4. Apache Zepplin notebook allows six different types of graphs - table, bar chart, pie chart, area chart, line chart and scatter chart to visualize.

     Here we are comparing wines from Australia, California and Spain countries by regions using pie chart.

     ![](./images/pie-chart.png " ")

-5. We are doing this as a classification problem but the model we created has a classification column which is greater than 90 points and less than 90 points which we don't need.
+5. We are doing this as a classification problem but the model we created has a classification column which is greater than 90 points and less than 90 points, which we don't need.
 Create a new table WineReviews130KTarget without the points attribute from WineReviews130K.

     ![](./images/drop-points.png " ")